 Four steps towards a healthier city

-The very first lecture, presented by Tim Townshend, provided us with an in depth look into the the field of urban design.
-Firstly delving into the origins of urban design through key texts and theories within the UK / Western context and understanding the different dimensions of the field, one of which included the link betwen health and urban design.
-Using various examples from different ages like Ancient Greece to the 21st century, I was able to understand the evolution and need for designing around health and wellbeing.
-Through this post, I aim to open dialogue on the theme of health and delve deeper into various methods that cities could employ to achieve a healthier status.
+The first lecture, presented by Tim Townshend, provided us with an in depth look into the field of urban design.
+Firstly delving into key texts and theories within the UK / Western context and understanding the different dimensions of the field, one of which included the link between health and urban design.

-It is far too simple to reduce the complex issue of health and wellbeing to mere articles that remind people of what to do and what not to do and instead of doing that, cities could be designed in such a way to help people actively choose more wisely.
+It is far too simple to reduce the complex issue of health and wellbeing to mere articles that remind people of what to do and what not to do, when cities could be designed in such a way to help people actively choose wisely.
 According to the “Urban design for health: inspiration for the use of urban design to promote physical activity and healthy diets in the WHO European Region” report, urban design has a direct correlation with health “by limiting or providing access to healthy foods and active lifestyles, which have profound effects on people’s physical and mental health.”
 (Santos, 2022).

-Such a phenomena was discovered from new research from the US, demonstrating that during this contemporary era there is the inevitable problem of disease.
+This phenomena was discovered from new research from the US, demonstrating that disease is inevitable.
 These can come in the form of health related diseases but also lifestyle choices, a prime example being the excessive use of the automobile, which through the expulsion of their exhaust fumes can directly lead to health complications.
-As such, urban planners and architects alike devise ways to overcome these problems, for instance Gehl who emphasizes movement through a pedestrian and cycle-centric city as well as partaking in activity.
+As such, urban planners and architects alike devise ways to overcome these problems, for instance Gehl who emphasizes movement through a pedestrian and cycle-centric city.

 Health and urban planning have been interlinked since the early ages, namely in Ancient Greece, where a sanctuary in Epidaurus was put in place.
 The below picture depicts what appears to be an amphitheatre when it is in fact a place of healing where people could receive blessings from the Gods.
 Should you have fallen sick, the God would visit you in your dreams, after which you’d report to the priest, who would prepare a cure for you based on the dream.
 During the recovery process one could attend a theatrical performance in a location that was deliberately picked for its scenic elements, deep in the lush valleys with views of the sea, away from civilization (Brierley, n.d.).